 NPR's Nina Totenberg reports.

-Mr. TOM GOLDSTEIN (Supreme Court Advocate): This has to be terrible news for opponents of the statute.
+TOM GOLDSTEIN: This has to be terrible news for opponents of the statute.

 TOTENBERG: Supreme Court advocate Tom Goldstein, an astute court observer notes that Judge Sutton is among the most respected appeals court judges in the country.